Bouldering Gyms | The Very Best Bouldering Gyms In The UK New

 Colchester Climbing Project

 Proud of their status as Essex’s only dedicated bouldering gym, Colchester Climbing Project is all about improving people’s health through this fun and community-driven sport.
-As such, they have all the facilities you might expect from a top-quality bouldering centre, including kit hire, a dedicated shop, over 150 climbs and problems at any one time, and a training area including a moon board.
+As such, they have all the facilities you might expect from a top-quality bouldering wall, including kit hire, a dedicated shop, over 150 climbs and problems at any one time, and a training area including a moon board.
 They also have some pretty neat extras for more adventurous climbers, including a 7m tunnel and caving area.

 While the team has decades of bouldering experience shared between them, above all else they value their open and welcoming nature.
 This extends from offering climbing advice to new members, and the diverse range of routes set around the centre making climbing available to everyone.